-To the uninitiated, it may seem crazy to already be talking about the holiday season in the heat of August.
+To the uninitiated, it may seem crazy to already be talking about the holiday season.
 However, for those of us in the logistics business, we’re well aware that the summer is peak season for receiving, where inventories are built up to support the peak shipping season beginning in September.
 Seasonal and holiday themed products have been flowing into warehouses since the beginning of July and are starting to ship out to retailer distribution centers.
 Whether it’s pumpkin spiced cookies or peppermint bark chocolate, these are the steps that can help you navigate the peak inventory and shipping season to ensure your products are on shelves in time for the holiday season:

 Forecast and Communicate – Let your partners know the type of volume that you’re expecting so they can plan accordingly.
 The earlier you can provide this information, the better and the more likely you’ll be to have a home for all your product.
 The biggest limitation in a warehouse is the amount of space there is and unfortunately in today’s real estate market, there’s no additional space that’s readily available for only a few months.
 Unlike the transportation world, where you can find additional capacity, many times at a higher cost, warehouses are limited in space by their walls and ceiling.
 Unfortunately, there’s no such thing as a “wall stretcher”.
 Your warehousing provider will need to make sure they have the space and labor to handle the increase in your inbound and outbound activity.
 Your transportation provider will need to secure trucks which can be especially difficult in the transportation capacity crunch that typically occurs leading up to the holiday season.
 Your logistics provider may also have programs that can help you become more efficient and cost effective, such as vendor consolidation programs and direct store delivery.